 Second, if it’s a choice between a handful of known consultants, call them (or meet with them one-on-one), discuss the project, and ask them to send a proposal.
 Writing an RFP takes time and you don’t need to spend it if you really are planning to pick between a few known consultants.
 Instead, just call and tell them what you are looking for and ask them to put together a proposal.
 They will ask you all the clarifying questions necessary to put together a good proposal that will meet your needs (if they don’t, they aren’t who you want to hire anyway).
 Then, either pick from the best proposal or interview the leading candidates further.

-Step 2.
-Make it easy for them to respond
+2. Make it easy for consultants to respond to your RFP

-If you decide an RFP is helpful, your next consideration should be how it will be perceived by your providers:
+If you decide an RFP is the way to go, your next consideration should be the reader’s experience.

-Obviously this writer has had a bad experience with complicated, generic RFPs, that were both difficult to decipher and overly time consuming.
+Obviously this writer has had bad experiences with complicated, generic RFPs that were irrelevant and time-consuming.